-The tentative annual demand is to the tune of 50, 000 cum of moorrum and will be mainly supplied from different tahasils of the district.
+The tentative annual demand is to the tune of 4 lakh cum of road metal and is mainly supplied from different tahasils of the district and adjoining districts of Koraput and Kalahandi.

 18. MINING LEASES MARKED ON THE MAP OF THE DISTRICT.